 Scallions are important for this recipe, and you can easily make it into vegetarian by omitting prawns.
 If you love seafood, you can add squid (Haemul Pajeon – seafood pancake).
 Prefer meat instead?
-You can substitute with thinly sliced pork belly.
+You can substitute with thinly-sliced pork belly slices.
 It’s so flavorful and delicious!
 Whatever flavor you decide to go with, I’m sure your pancakes will turn out great!
 These crispy pancakes are seriously quite addicting!

 Unique Texture of Korean Pancake

 For this recipe, I used cake flour (薄力粉) instead of all-purpose flour.
-Cake flour is a wheat flour which has a lower viscosity and protein content.
-My Korean friend suggested me to use it instead of regular flour, and the result was like the restaurants’.
+Cake flour is wheat flour that has a lower viscosity and protein content.
+My Korean friend suggested using it instead of regular flour, and the result was like the restaurants’.
 By using cake flour, the texture is crispier and lighter than using all-purpose flour.

-Cake flour is available at the bakery section of supermarkets.
-If you can’t find them or want to make it yourself at home, please see my note in the recipe (below).
-I explained how to make cake flour by mixing 2 ingredients: all purpose flour and cornstarch (super easy!).
-Of course, you can use all purpose flour as well but it’ll be less crispy.
+Cake flour is available in the bakery section of supermarkets.
+If you can’t find it or want to make it yourself at home, please see my note in the recipe (below).
+I explained how to make cake flour by mixing 2 ingredients: all-purpose flour and cornstarch (super easy!).
+Of course, you can use all-purpose flour as well but it’ll be less crispy.